 Master of Occupational Health (MOH)

-The purpose of the MOH program is to train occupational health professionals interested in a career in one of the fields of occupational health practice or research.
+The purpose of the MOH program is to train occupational health professionals interested in a career in the field of occupational health practice or research.
 The degree requirements include coursework in occupational epidemiology, biostatistics, management, ergonomics, industrial hygiene, toxicology, administration, and management.

-It also requires successful completion of a final, comprehensive examination.
-It is possible to complete the MOH degree program in one year.
+The MOH program may be completed within 1 year of full-time study, ending with a summative examination.
+It does not require students to complete a research project.
+Occupational Medicine Residents are required to complete a research project in the course of the residency, but it is not required for the MOH degree which is part of their training.
 It is also designed to provide expert-level curricula while also fulfilling the course requirements to take the American Board of Preventive Medicine's certification examination.

 A complete list of course requirements and degree competencies can be found within our departmental handbook listed here: OEH Handbook